Eonasdan/tempus-dominus/CONTRIBUTING.md

 Submitting Issues
 =================

-If you are submitting a bug, please test and/or fork [this jsfiddle](http://jsfiddle.net/kmbo576p/) demonstrating the issue.
+If you are submitting a bug, please test and/or fork [this jsfiddle (v3)](http://jsfiddle.net/kmbo576p/) or [this jsfiddle (v4)](http://jsfiddle.net/Eonasdan/0Ltv25o8/) demonstrating the issue.
 Code issues and fringe case bugs that do not include a jsfiddle (or similar) will be closed.

 Contributing code
 =================